RootOne Grants - FAQs

 Has My Application to RootOne Been Accepted?

 If RootOne sent a copy of your application to your email, then you are eligible to receive a voucher, but you won’t be fully “accepted” until you have fulfilled the early experience education requirements.
-If you did not receive the email, please check your spam.

 What’s the Next Step After I Apply for RootOne?